Travel to McCarthy-Kennicott

-Wrangell-St. Elias Tours provides summer van tours and transportation services to McCarthy-Kennicott, in Alaska’s Wrangell-St. Elias National Park, taking you far into areas of stunning scenic beauty, and astounding history.
+Wrangell-St. Elias Charters, LLC provides summer van tours and transportation services to McCarthy-Kennicott, in Alaska’s Wrangell-St. Elias National Park, taking you far into areas of stunning scenic beauty, and astounding history.

-Daily summer shuttles and tours on the McCarthy Road originate in the Copper River Valley, in small communities like Chitina and Kenny Lake, where you can stay at a campground, cabin, or bed and breakfast.
-Our office is located at mile 7.8 Edgerton Highway in Kenny Lake, Alaska — 26 miles before the Chitina gateway to Wrangell-St. Elias National Park.
+Daily summer shuttles and tours on the McCarthy Road originate in the Copper River Valley, in the small communities of Chitina and Kenny Lake, where you can stay at the historic Chitina Hotel, or a campground, cabin, or bed and breakfast.

 Whether you are going to McCarthy-Kennicott on a one-day trip, overnight, or planning to spend a week or more backpacking in the Wrangell-St. Elias National Park, our shuttles offer dependable and cost-effective transportation on the McCarthy Road.

 We have direct summer shuttle service between Anchorage and McCarthy four days a week!

 Shuttles between Anchorage and McCarthy include a stop at the Wrangell-St. Elias National Park Visitor Information Center near Copper Center.
 Travelers have an opportunity to see exhibits, explore trails, and learn more about Wrangell-St Elias geology, wildlife, and the native culture and history in this part of Alaska.

 The McCarthy Road is a narrow gravel road through true Alaskan wilderness.
 Built on the old railbed of the Copper River & Northwestern Railroad, the McCarthy Road features original historic train bridges, sweeping views of glacial river valleys, and some of the highest peaks in Alaska (on clear days!)